 Bucs, Cowboys look for fresh start in wild-card matchup

 TAMPA, Fla.
+(CBSDFW.COM/AP) — The Dallas Cowboys have won 31-14 in their first road playoff game against the Tampa Bay Buccaneers Monday night.

-(CBSDFW/AP) — Tampa Bay's Tom Brady and Dallas' Dak Prescott meet Monday night in an NFC wild-card game, and the star quarterbacks are hoping their regular-season adversity will pave the way to a Super Bowl run.
+Both star quarterbacks, Tom Brady and Dak Prescott, are hoping their regular-season adversity will pave the way to a Super Bowl run.

 GAME DETAILS: